bertomartin/git-recipes/content/03-object-database.md

 2. When a file is changed, a new blob object is added to the database.
 This new blob is referred to in a new tree object, and the new tree object itself is referred to in a new root tree object.
 The original blob object remains unchanged.
 3. The file that did not change is listed again in the new tree object --- it does not get a new blob object.

+It may be worth pausing to discuss why a new tree object is created when one of the files it refers to is changed.
+We have seen how a change in a file leads to the creation of a new blob object.
+That blob object is uniquely identified by its hash.
+So in order to list a new file, a tree object needs to refer to a new hash.
+That would cause its textual contents to change.
+Hence, its own hash changes.
+So, we can never actually _change_ objects in the Git object database, since every change triggers the creation of a new object.
+We can only _add to_ the database.

 Schematically, we can draw the relations in the Git object database like this:

 ![Schema of the contents of our Git object database](images/git-object-model.svg)